Welcome to the Mid-Willamette Bird Alliance!

 Luke Stuntz speaker

-Hundreds of thousands of nesting Leach’s storm-petrels in southern Oregon share the coastline with a diversity of terrestrial carnivores.
-Luke Stuntz will describe the results a three-year research project at OSU about the predatory behavior of river otters on seabirds and their impacts on nesting.
+Hundreds of thousands of nesting Leach’s Storm-Petrels in southern Oregon share the coastline with a diversity of terrestrial carnivores.
+Luke Stuntz will describe the results of a three-year research project at OSU about the predatory behavior of river otters on seabirds.
+The study took place at at several seabird colonies that nest on Oregon Islands National Wildlife Refuge.

 Members and non-members are welcome to attend the meeting in person at the C3 Chandler Ballroom on NW Tyler Ave. in Corvallis.
 The social gathering starts at 6:30, business meeting at 7:00 pm, and the slide show presentation starts as early as 7:20 pm and lasts about an hour.
 Tune in to the Zoom meeting at 7:15.